 For disabled Australians, KinCare offers a wide range of services under the National Disability Insurance Scheme (NDIS) and NDIS WA.
 To make things easier when you transition to NDIS, we provide state government funded services in WA, TAS, NSW, SA, and the ACT.
-However, KinCare also provides services to those who have the would like to privately fund their care.
+However, KinCare also provides services to those who would like to privately fund their support.
 For more information regarding our disability services, visit our Disability Services FAQs page.

 Level 1 – Basic care needs